The life of the iconic Dutch artist Vincent van Gogh

 It was after this that Van Gogh decided to follow the advice of his brother Theo and pursue his skill and interest in drawing, becoming convinced that he could serve God as an artist.
 He spent the early years of his artistic career perfecting his techniques and meeting other painters, moving back to Brabant in 1881.
 Following an explosive argument with his father, Van Gogh moved to The Hague where he attended painting classes with Anton Mauve, a celebrated artist and the husband of one of Van Gogh’s cousins.

-Theo financially supported his older brother throughout this period, even when, in 1882, Van Gogh fell in love with Sien Hoornik, a former prostitute and mother of two.
+Theo financially supported his older brother throughout this period, even when, in 1882, Van Gogh fell in love with Sien Hoornik, a former sex worker and mother of two.
 This affair was short-lived, and Van Gogh left The Hague to travel through the countryside in the province of Drenthe for three months before returning to his parent's home in Nuenen in 1883.

 Van Gogh worked as a “peasant painter” for many years, renting studio space in the Brabant village.
 It was during this period that he started work on one of his most famous paintings: The Potato Eaters.
 In 1885, he left the Netherlands for the last time, enrolling at the academy of art in Antwerp - which he left after only a few months.
 He decided to move to Paris, where his brother Theo introduced him to the work of various modern artists.

 His life in Paris had a significant impact on Van Gogh’s style, as he scrapped the darker colours and sombre tones he favoured in The Potato Eaters and swapped them for brighter shades.
 The influence of modern art also saw Van Gogh develop his own painting style; the shorter brush strokes he is now famous for.

 The artist who cut off his ear: Van Gogh's final years